-11.1 Mechanical Considerations
+6.2 Mechanical Considerations

-The socket described in Socket Information on page 60 is not intended to retain the Lepton assembly under high-shock conditions.
-It is recommended to incorporate front-side retention such as illustrated in Figure 36.
-Note that a maximum, uniform, load of 1KgF can be applied to the shutter face without causing failures in shutter actuation.
+The socket described in Socket Information on page 66 is not intended to retain the Lepton assembly under high-shock conditions.
+It is recommended to incorporate front-side retention such as illustrated in Figure 46.
+Note that a maximum, uniform, load of 1kgF can be applied to the shutter face without causing failures in shutter actuation.
+When designing the foam thickness and compression the tolerances have to be such that the maximum force of 1kgF at the same time as enough force is exerted to keep the Lepton in the socket.